Search

 The practical listening rule

-The practical rule is simple: think of a crossover as a clarity tool, not just a bass tool.
+The practical rule is simple: think of a crossover as a clarity tool, not only a bass tool.
 Ask whether the low end is supporting the system or spreading so much energy that vocals become less distinct and the whole mix feels heavier than it should.

 That is the useful mindset.
 Better crossover behavior often means less masking, less strain, and a more stable balance between bass energy and vocal clarity.